jadecobra/python_tdd_exercises/source/calculator/calculator_10/calculator_10_4.rst

 * Turn it into a Flask_ website
 * Turn it into a Streamlit_ app

-:ref:`Would you like to see how to make a Calculator with a Large Language Model?<calculator 11>`
+:ref:`Would you like to see how to make a Calculator with a Large Language Model?<how to make a calculator 11>`

 -----